abhilashaagarwala/azure-stack-docs/azure-stack/aks-hci/overview.md

 ### The network configuration for Azure Stack HCI

-The network connected to VMs on the Azure Stack HCI or Windows Server 2019 Datacenter cluster requires a dedicated scope of DHCP IPv4 addresses available for Azure Kubernetes Service and accessible by VMs on the Azure Stack HCI or Windows Server 2019 Datacenter cluster
+The network connected to VMs on the Azure Stack HCI or Windows Server 2019 Datacenter cluster requires a dedicated scope of DHCP IPv4 addresses available for Azure Kubernetes Service and accessible by VMs on the Azure Stack HCI or Windows Server 2019 Datacenter cluster.

 ## Next steps